macformula/hil/docs/error-handling.md

  - Treated as a test failure
  - Error will be logged
- - Result processor will receive encountered error signal
+ - Error will be submitted to the result processor
  - Sequence will continue to run as long as the `ContinueOnFail` function for given state is true

 ## Fatal Errors